| Public Member Functions | |

 |

-parent-child test Tests whether we are the child domain of the given domain name.
-This function also returns true if the child and parent domains are the same.
+| parent-child test Tests whether we are the child domain of the given domain name.
+Returns false if the child and parent domain names given are the same.

 |